Architecture¶

 Proxy Resilience¶

-The auth proxy includes several features to prevent request loss under load:
+The auth proxy includes several behaviors to reduce request loss under load:

 | Feature | Details |